 Confirmation:

-The question regarding enrolling for MyHealtheVet is displayed on the Patient’s record during pre-registration if the criteria are met.
+The question regarding enrolling for My HealtheVet is displayed on the Patient’s record during pre-registration if the criteria are met.

 The VistA user must select one response to the question from the provided list.

 Once a response is selected, associated text is displayed and the response is saved.